Movement Guide

 A practical test is this: if Impressionism asks, "What does this moment of light look like?", Post-Impressionism asks, "What formal decisions best express what this scene means?"
 That shift from appearance to interpretation sets the stage for twentieth-century modernism.

-This is also why the cluster needs to stay differentiated.
+This is also why that umbrella needs to stay differentiated.
 Neo-Impressionism names one especially methodical branch inside the umbrella; Van Gogh pushes toward subjective pressure; Munch points toward Expressionism.
 Read comparatively and the category becomes much clearer.

 Major pictorial experiments